Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Background

-Computing the expectations above, as well as drawing posterior parameters, is attainable for reward models $p(Y|\theta)$ within the exponential family~\cite{ic-Korda2013, j-Russo2018}.
+Computing the reward expectations above, and drawing posterior parameters, is attainable in closed form for reward models $p(Y|\theta)$ within the exponential family~\citep{ic-Korda2013, j-Russo2018}.
 In practice however, knowledge of the true reward model is illusory.

+\paragraph{Thompson sampling for complex models.} Extending Thompson sampling to complex reward distributions, specifically those not in the exponential family, is an active area of research.
+In general, two themes emerge: one where the true reward distribution is the object of analysis, another where only the per-arm reward means are of interest.

+A promising approach of the former is to embrace Bayesian neural networks with approximate inference, where flexible estimation of the unknown reward distribution is pursued.
+To that end, variational methods, stochastic mini-batches, and Monte Carlo techniques have been studied~\citep{ip-Blundell2015, ic-Kingma2015, ip-Lipton2018, ic-Osband2016, ip-Li2016}, where uncertainty estimation of reward posteriors has been shown to be critical for successful bandit performance.
+In parallel, others have focused on a generative view of Thompson sampling, and have targeted new reward model classes, such as maintaining and incrementally updating an ensemble of plausible models that approximates the intractable posterior distribution of interest~\citep{ip-Lu2017}; or approximating the unknown bandit reward function with finite Gaussian mixture models~\citep{ip-Urteaga2018}.

+On the contrary, several authors have argued for empirically estimating per-arm bandit reward means, with a follow-the-perturbed-leader exploration approach for bandit optimization.
+This (non-generative) view of Thompson sampling relies on the notion that posterior sampling can be formulated as a perturbation scheme that is sufficiently optimistic, as originally noted by~\citet{ip-Agrawal2013, ip-Agrawal2013a}.
+Since then, bootstrapping techniques that use a combination of observed and artificially generated data have been proposed for MAB and reinforcement learning problems~\citep{j-Osband2015,j-Eckles2019}.

+We here explore the Bayesian generative modeling view of bandits and Thompson sampling, as it facilitates not only interpretable modeling, but sequential and batch processing as well.

+\paragraph{Thompson sampling and Bayesian nonparametrics.} Bayesian nonparametric models have been considered in MAB problems to accommodate both continuous and countable many MAB actions.
+For instance,~\citep{ip-Srinivas2010,ip-Gruenewaelder2010,ic-Krause2011} model a continuum of MAB actions via Gaussian processes (GPs), which are powerful nonparametric prior distributions over continuous functions~\citep{b-Rasmussen2005}.
+Hierarchical Pitman-Yor processes have been used to model an unknown yet countable number of MAB actions~\citep{j-Battiston2018}, or to optimize budget allocation for single-cell sequential experiment designs to maximize the number of new cell types discovered~\citep{j-Camerlenghi2020}.

-In the following, we propose Bayesian nonparametric mixture models per-arm, as tractable yet performant distributions for estimating unknown reward functions in MAB settings where there is uncertainty about the reward model.
+On the contrary, we are not interested in maximizing reward diversity or having a continuum (or a countably infinite number) of arms, but in MABs with a discrete set of actions, for which there is uncertainty on the per-arm reward function.
+In the following, we investigate Bayesian nonparametric mixture models as tractable yet performant distributions for estimating unknown reward densities.